7 Fallacies That Undermine Antifeminism

 Feminists are oversensitive man-haters and a threat to free-speech!
 All they do is self-victimize and vilify men and the patriarchy!
 They can’t take a joke and accuse everybody of being sexist contributors to rape culture!
-They’re radical and will and do anything to advance they’re agenda!
+They’re radical and will do anything to advance their agenda!

 The straw man argument consists of misrepresenting your opponent’s view so that it’s easier to attack them.
 This may be intentional or a result of a genuine misunderstanding of the opponent’s ideas.
 While I agree that the behavior described above is ridiculous, none of it follows from the definition of feminism and it’s profoundly questionable whether they even apply to a significant number of self-proclaimed feminists.

 “Feminism, the belief in the social, economic, and political equality of the sexes.” — Encyclopædia Britannica

 How is it questionable?
 It’s clear!
 Look at what feminists have said:

 “I feel that “man-hating” is an honorable and viable political act, that the oppressed have a right to class-hatred against the class that is oppressing them.” — Robin Morgan

 “To call a man an animal is to flatter him; he’s a machine, a walking dildo.” — Valerie Solanas, author of the SCUM manifesto

 Cherry-picking, also known as the fallacy of incomplete evidence, is selecting individual examples or evidence that support your argument (just like you pick good cherries) while ignoring the evidence that contradicts it (the bad cherries).
 It’s an instance of confirmation bias because it ignores that there are several feminists out there with a much more egalitarian discourse.